Working with Sections

 Note that each of these sections is not yet associated with specific dates.
 You must manually add the dates to each section.
 See Editing a Section.

-To add a section at a later time, select New Section at the top of the reading list.
-Edit the section information (see Editing a Section), and select Save.
+To add a section at a later time, select NEW SECTION at the top of the reading list.
+Edit the section information (see Editing a Section), and select SAVE.
 The new section is added at the end of the list.
-See Reordering a List's Sections.

 Collapsing (Hiding) or Expanding a Section

 Set the parameter sections_collapsed (Configuration > Leganto > UI > Settings) to set the default for how a list appears (collapsed or expanded).
 To override the default setting, you can hide collapse or expand all sections in a reading list by selecting the expand/collapse icon at the top of the reading list.
 You can collapse or expand a specific section using the collapse or expand icons (, ) at the right of the section name.

 To enable instructors to override the institution's default view and set their own default view, set the parameter set_section_view (Configuration > Leganto > UI > List Menu) to Yes.
 By default, the setting is No. When enabled, instructors can use the action Set Section Collapsed/Expanded to override the institution's default setting.

 You can also view the sections, either collapsed or expanded, in a more compact format by selecting the compact / expanded icons at the top of the list (, ).